aquaprotocol/smart-contract-api/README.md

 ```

 #### GetPaperWorldState
-The function for get insurance world state.
+The function for getting paper's world state.

 Request: